imalasong/imalasong.github.io/content/post/when_you_fly_like_a_bird_towards_your_mountain.md

 ---
-title: "When You Fly Like a Bird Towards Your Mountain" Reflections"
+title: "《When You Fly Like a Bird Towards Your Mountain》 Reflections"
 date: 2023-08-06T8:11:12+08:00
 categories: ['growth']
 ---